BradyKloeckener/CSC424ProjectBoilerplate/README.md

 This project uses Reactjs on the frontend to create the UI along with Redux to manage the state of the application.
 On the backend this project uses Expressjs to create a web server and request handlers with Nodejs runtime environment.
 The recommender system utilizes Flask as well as Pandas and SciPy Python libraries.
-The databse component of our application utilies MongoDB.
+The databse component of our application utilizes MongoDB.
 Mongoose is used to translate objects from Nodejs to their MongoDB representation.

 ## About The Developers